kengonakajima/CCDK/mcs/Doc/MCS_README_en.md

   -archive-path ARCHIVE_PATH
                         Directory where user data will be archived between two game executions.
+  -services-file		SERVICES_FILE
+						Location of the services file used to override the one found in the configuration.
   -show-window          Show renderer window.
   -no-show-window       Hide renderer window.
   -display-statistics   Display statistics in renderer window.
 Ineffective if